frconor-ebook/meditations/_posts/2025-02-17-mortification.md

-Help me to accept with love, as wanted by God for my growth, all the sufferings, physical and moral, contradictions, misunderstandings, miscommunications, sicknesses, limitations, this headache, that sort throat, all the little things that God may send me.
+Help me to accept with love, as wanted by God for my growth, all the sufferings, physical and moral, contradictions, misunderstandings, miscommunications, sicknesses, limitations, this headache, that sore throat, all the little things that God may send me.

 We have a desire to co-redeem, then all these things will be freely